 Our ability to obtain and maintain valid and enforceable patents depends on whether the differences between our inventions and the prior art, including our own previously filed patent applications and scientific publications, allow our inventions to be patentable over the prior art.
 We are aware of certain scientific publications by our inventors and other third parties that disclose subject matter, including the composition of APR-246, relating to certain of our patents, that may be used by third parties to challenge the validity and enforceability of our patents and patent applications.
 If such third parties are successful, we could lose valuable patent rights.
-In the United States, an inventor's own publication cannot be used as prior art to the inventor's patent application on the same subject matter when published less than one year before the effective filing date of the patent application.
+In the United States, an inventor's own published less than one year before the effective filing date of the patent application.
 Such a publication may be considered prior art in certain jurisdictions that do not provide such a grace period.
-Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot be certain that we were the first to make the inventions claimed in our patents or pending patent applications, or that we were the first to file for patent protection of such inventions.
-In addition, the U.S. Patent and Trademark Office, or USPTO, might require that the term of a patent issuing from a pending patent application be disclaimed and limited to the term of another patent that is commonly owned or names a common inventor.
+Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications, or that we were the first to make the inventions or patent sore patent applications, or that we were the first to file for patent protection of such inventions.
+In addition, the U.S. Patent and Trademark Office, or USPTO, might the term of a patent spatent application be disclaimed and limited to the term of another patent that is commonly owned or names a common inventor.
 Although we enter into non-disclosure and confidentiality agreements with parties who have access to confidential or patentable aspects of our research and development output, such as our employees, corporate collaborators, outside scientific collaborators, CROs, contract manufacturers, consultants, advisors, and other third parties, certain of these parties have and others may in the future breach the agreements and disclose such output before a patent application is filed, thereby jeopardizing our ability to seek patent protection.